LavishSoftware/ISBoxerEVELauncher/README.md

 12. Launch your ISBoxer Character Set!

 ## Recommendations for ISBoxer 42
-*Note: Without Dynamic Launch Mode, see ISBoxer 41 instructions above.*
+For best results, please see ISBoxer 41 instructions above!
+ISBoxer 42 introduced a new "Dynamic Launch Mode", which allows additional compatibility for game launchers where needed -- this mode is not necessary when using ISBoxer EVE Launcher.

 *As of 1.0.0.5: To avoid re-entering your Master Password, launch an instance of ISBoxer EVE Launcher as Administrator, enter the Master Password in it, and leave it running as you do future launches.*